syk2021/cpsc482/code.md

     from demonstrations (GOLD) to improve the solve rate.
 By using tempering, a regularization technique that makes the token probability distribution sharper in training, they were able to avoid overfitting the model to the fine-tuning dataset.
 Value conditioning and prediction used both correct and incorrect human submissions to expand the training set.
-Through GOLD, Li et al. were able to focus training on the most likely human solutions out of many submissions that were accepted as solutions in the CodeContests dataset.
+Through GOLD, Li et al. were able to focus training on the most likely human solutions out of many other submissions that were accepted as solutions in the CodeContests dataset.

     The study then sampled from the transformer model with a fixed sampling temperature and metadata conditioning.
     To reflect competitive programming contests and penalties, the authors chose to select ten best samples, or ten best